Xcode for Windows: How to Build iOS and OSX Apps on Your PC

-Would you like to develop software for Mac OS X or iOS?
-While it’s easy to develop apps for Linux and Windows on any platform, developing software for Mac requires a toolset called XCode, designed and built by Apple specifically for Mac OS X.
+Do you want to develop software for Mac OS X or iOS?
+It’s easy to create apps for Linux and Windows on any platform, but developing software for Mac requires a tool set called XCode, designed and built by Apple specifically for Mac OS X.

-For the purpose of this guide, we’ll be using VirtualBox.
-If you use a different virtual computer application, the process is much the same.
+For the purpose of this guide, we’ll be using VirtualBox to set up the virtual machine.
+If you use a different virtual computer application, the process is similar.
 Since VirtualBox is open source and free to use, it’s worth downloading it if you don’t already have a copy installed.

 Running a virtual computer is quite a demanding process, and you’ll need to have a fairly powerful PC for it to operate successfully.
 You’ll also need a PC with hardware similar to that of a standard, Apple-constructed iMac, MacBook, or Mac Pro.

 To successfully emulate a Mac using a Windows PC, you’ll need the following:

 - A Dual-Core Intel processor

 - At least 2GB of RAM (4GB+ recommended)

 - Hardware Virtualization

 You’ll also need an installation file for Mac OS X. You can purchase this online from the Apple Store or, if you already own a MacBook, iMac, or Mac Pro, you can use the install disc you received with your computer.

 Once you’ve installed VirtualBox, open the application and choose to install Mac OS X Server 64 Bit.
 Provide the virtual computer with at least 2GB of RAM (If you have more than 8GB of RAM, choose 4GB+.) and more than 30GB of hard disk space.